 To understand more about a typical day in the life of an articling student, see stage 6 of our “Student Life” series.

 In our experience, most young lawyers are not entirely sure where their practice preferences lie until they have had an opportunity to experience life practicing in different areas of the law.
-Upon joining our firm as an articled student, you will be placed in a rotational system to maximize your exposure to a diverse range of legal areas.
+Upon joining our firm as a student, you will be placed in a flexible rotational system to maximize your exposure to a diverse range of legal areas.
 In each rotation, we actively encourage our students to seek out work in their areas of interest and assume as much responsibility as possible under the guidance of senior lawyers.

 Although we recognize that good research skills are essential to your development as a lawyer, we do our best to ensure that the articling experience is much broader than research.